AdiKsOnDev/GitSum/README.md

 # :robot: GitSum
 is a powerful tool that leverages the capabilities of a Language Model to provide a concise summary of a repository's README.md file.
-By utilizing OpenAI's Language Model, this extension condenses lengthy project documentation into a brief and informative summary.
+By utilizing LabLab AI's Jurassic-2-Ultra and LabLab AI's Task Specific API'S, this extension condenses lengthy project documentation into a brief and informative summary.

 ## :star: Features
 Summarizes the README.md file of any GitHub repository.